 I rolled over as my face smacked the side of the tent.
-The sunlight had warmed the nylon and the brightness stung my eyes as I slowly opened them.
+The sunlight had warmed the nylon and my eyes stung from the brightness as I slowly opened them.

 The heavy scent of old bananas suddenly wafted into the air.
 I pulled the hoodie of my Northface away from my eyes and looked at my feet.
 My boots were in the bundle of bananas, and had flattened them so they stuck to the bottom of the tent.
 The watermelon sitting next to them was also covered in banana, a few yellow smears stood out against its green skin.

 My friend rolled over, crushing the 7 protein bar wrappers that were under her.
 My other friend’s feet stuck out of the one person tent, since he was too tall to fit inside.